slatedocs/slate/source/includes/administration/_organizations.md

 `POST /organizations`

-Creates a new organization as a sub-organization of the caller's organization, or a sub-organization of the specified `parent`.
+Creates a new organization as a sub-organization of the caller's organization, or a sub-organization of the specified `parent` or at the top level if the calling user has an unscoped permission.
 The caller requires the `Organizations create` permission.

+Any service connections that are supplied in the request will be assigned to the organization asynchronously, The state of the connections assigned to the organization and its progress is reflected in the organization service connections.

+The task id returned in response below will also track the completion of the asynchronous assignation of connections to this organization.

 ```shell
 # Create an organization